Motorcycle safety: Training

 In many developed countries riders are now either required or encouraged to attend safety classes in order to obtain a separate motorcycle driving license.

 Training can help to bridge the gap between a novice and experienced rider as well as improving the skills of a more experienced rider.
 Skills training would seem to be the answer to reducing the KSI ("killed or seriously injured") rate among motorcycle riders.
 However, research shows that some who undergo advanced skills training are more likely to be at a higher risk while using the roads (Rutter & Quine, 1996).
 This risk compensation effect was commented on in the findings of the evaluation of the "Bikesafe Scotland" scheme, where a number of those who undertook training said they rode faster in non-built-up areas after the course (Ormston et al., 2003).
 This is not to say that training is not important, but that more advanced training should be tempered with psychological training (Broughton 2005).

 A literature review found that driver and rider education had little benefit, due to the failure of most programs to account for the age and inexperience of the highest risk drivers.
 After reviewing motorcycle rider education/training programs in three countries, Dan Mayhew of Canada's Traffic Injury Research Foundation said, "no compelling evidence that rider training is associated with reductions in collisions."

-David L. Hough has cited risk comparisons in the Hurt Report showing riders who did not receive professional or organized training, such as those who were self-taught or learned to ride from friends and family, to be two to three times higher than those who had rider training.
+David L. Hough has cited risk comparisons in the Hurt Report showing riders who did not receive professional or organized training, such as those who were self-taught or learned to ride from friends and family, to be two to three times likelier to be involved in an accident than those who had rider training.
 Hough also said that the increase in motorcycle fatalities in the US after the year 2000 coincides with a relaxation of national rider training requirements.